jtm214/DataScienceCapstone/ChooserYourOwn/readme.md

 # Project information
 This folder contains the choose your own project files for the Harvardx data science capstone course.

-The data sets for Spain and are collected for the time period of 2020 to 2022 and are included in the .csv files and were obtained from: https://www.kaggle.com/datasets/pythonafroz/price-of-electricity-and-the-renewable-energy?resource=download https://www.ncdc.noaa.gov/cdo-web/datasets
+The data sets used for the analysis are temperature and energy for Spain and are collected for the time period of 2020 to 2022.
+They are included in the repo as .csv files and were obtained from: https://www.kaggle.com/datasets/pythonafroz/price-of-electricity-and-the-renewable-energy?resource=download https://www.ncdc.noaa.gov/cdo-web/datasets